j-fang/j-fang.github.io/about.md

 Adjectives that I think best describe me:
 1. Observant:: People tend to think I’m “quiet”, but I think I’m “observant”.
 In my moments of silence, I often pay attention to the things existing and happening around me.
 2. Conscientious:: Promoting and maintaining environmental and human health interests me.
 Learning about these topics have made me more thoughtful and intentional about the impact my daily actions have on the environment and people.
 3. Adventurous:: My mom instilled in me an excitement to try new things all the time because my parents worked around the clock most of my life.
-Knowing they couldn’t provide the new experiences to expose my brother and me to the world, they said ‘yes’ to any opportunity for my brother and I to get out (e.g. school field trips, any event invite, after school programs).
+Knowing they couldn’t provide the new experiences to expose my brother and me to the world, they said ‘yes’ to every opportunity for my brother and I to get out of our bubble at home (e.g. school field trips, any event invite, after school programs).
 4. Patient:: Growing up in a low-income environment, I didn’t get what I wanted when I wanted.
 I learned to wait until I could get it later, or I waited until I no longer desired what I wanted.
 5. Open-minded:: College opened up many opportunities for me to travel to new places and interact with people I never expected to know.
 They’ve shown me a different way of living and thinking, which has enabled me to be more accepting and considerate of other ideas.
 You’ll never see me completely block off a new idea or suggestion unless it directly violates my values.